offalynne/Input/docs/5.0/Device-Quirks.md

 - Depending on user configuration, Steam may hide native gamepad devices from the Game Maker Studio runtime, presenting them as normalized virtual gamepads.
 This is a helpful feature, but gathering more information about devices [may require extension](https://github.com/YAL-GameMaker/steamworks.gml) beyond the scope of Input.

-- Steam Input and especially the Steam Controller gamepad make use of Mixed Input, an affordance Input is currently not optimized for.
-Support for Mixed Input should be improved in the future.

 ### Gamepad on Console

 - On PS4 and PS5, `gp_select` is defined as clicking the touchpad on PlayStation 4 and PlayStation 5 which is GameMaker's default behaviour.
 This is in contrast to other other platforms where `gp_select` is defined as the SHARE button. [`input_binding_get_name()`](Functions-(Bindings)#input_binding_get_namebinding) will return the correct device-appropriate string.